 What do the Students Think?

 Is it fair?
 I think so, but what about the students?
 Nobody got 100% on my latest midterm exam, but quite a few students got 13/15 or 14/15 so it really is possible to score highly.
-But, they truly had to know their stuff and it was almost impossible to fake your way into this kind of top score.
+But, they truly had to know their stuff and it was almost impossible to fake or luck your way into this kind of top score.

 Most students got around 9-11/15, which is what I wanted because that’s a “D” or “C” grade, of which I can give an unlimited amount.
 And those that are either terrible at English, or just didn’t study got scores in the range of 3-5/15, which is actually what they deserve.
 If I had given out 1/2 points, these really low-level students would have passed.